We have all heard about the dangers of too much sugar in our diet. “Sugar will rot your teeth and give you diabetes.”

 You can add these sweeteners to your favorite drinks and snacks while limiting the number of added calories.
 After all, that’s the main reason everyone is looking for zero-calorie sweeteners.

-You can find both types of sweeteners at pretty much any grocery store too.
+You can find both types of sweeteners at pretty much any grocery store, too.
 So they’re both easy to find and easy to use!

 If you’re having trouble picking between the two, this is how I weigh my options:

-Do I want an artificial sweetener that tastes closer to real sugar?
+• Do I want an artificial sweetener that tastes closer to real sugar?

-Do I want a sweetener that tastes less like real sugar, but is natural?
+• Do I want a sweetener that tastes less like real sugar, but is natural?

 At the end of the day, the choice is completely up to you!
+The truth is, one is not better than the other.

 When it comes to which sweetener you like in your supplements, we’ve got you covered on both sides!